This is an updated version of the Irish vegetable soup recipe first posted in 2012.

 - Add the potato and roasted veggies to the pan.
 Add the stock and bring to a boil, then reduce to a simmer and cover.
 Let it simmer for about 30 minutes, until the potatoes are soft, stirring occasionally.

-- Using an immersion blender or in batches puree the contents until smooth, then return to the pan and stir in the cream over low heat.
+- Using an immersion blender or in batches puree the contents until smooth, then return to the pan and stir in the cream and butter over low heat.

 - Adjust seasonings and serve immediately.